bitboxer/talks/tickety-tick/tickety-tick.md

 ^ But what about git?
-^ If developer alice worked on something and had to stop because of illness, where can developer justine find it?
+^ If developer alice worked on something and had to stop because of having the cold, where can developer justine find it?
 ^ At bitcrowd we have convetions for that